Why You Should Stop Trying To Lose 2 Pounds A Week

 To create that deficit with food alone, you'd have to eat significantly less, considering a glass of milk has only 146 calories, a slice of bread has around 75 calories, a serving of chips has about 150 calories and a serving of peanut butter has a little under 200 calories.
 Even if you’re used to eating fast food or takeout once a week (~2,000 calories) and replace it with something healthier, you’d be left still needing a deficit of over a 5,000 calories.

 So even if you can maintain this intensity for a month or two, how long is that intensity sustainable?
-Through the journey, you’re motivation and dedication will shift, some weeks feeling really motivated, and others lacking it.
+Through the journey, your motivation and dedication will vary, some weeks feeling really motivated, and others lacking it.
 Having a less drastic approach creates more freedom in the process and makes new habits stick.

 Restriction Is Counter Productive